 How we monitor and control greenhouse gas emissions

-BC Hydro continues to monitor and control its GHG emissions and manage risks to our operations by:
+We monitor and control our GHG emissions and manage risks to our operations by:

 - Going forward, acquire 100% of supply for the integrated grid from clean or renewable sources, as outlined in the B.C.
 Climate Leadership Plan.
 Exceptions to this rule can be made for cost or reliability reasons and must be approved by government through an Integrated Resource Plan.

 - Continuing to meet regulatory requirements related to GHG emissions reporting and verification.

 - Contributing to B.C.’s goal of achieving carbon neutrality in the public sector by reducing GHG emissions from our buildings, vehicles and paper use and by purchasing offsets for our residual emissions.

 - Continuing to facilitate the electrification of transportation in B.C.

 - How we report on electricity production emissions